Find Lawyers in Canada for Aboriginal Law / Indigenous Practice

 John is one of Canada’s foremost experts in environmental, regulatory, administrative, and Indigenous legal issues in Canada’s North.
 John focuses on environmental approvals for resource development, land claims implementation, and modern treaties in the Northwest Territories and Nunavut.
 He advises industry, Indigenous groups, governments, and co-management tribunals involved in environmental impact assessment and land and water regulation for resource development projects in the...

-John Doolan is a senior real estate lawyer, with a wide variety of experience in commercial real estate law and aboriginal law matters.
-John has been a commercial real estate lawyer for over 30 years.
+John Doolan is a business lawyer, with a wide variety of experience in Aboriginal law and commercial real estate law.
 His experience includes advising on major projects and financings, infrastructure development, structuring transactions, acquisitions and dispositions, partnerships and joint ventures, real estate development and leasing.
-John has extensive experience in aboriginal law, including with respect to...
+He is included in the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as a leading lawyer in the areas of abo...

 Bridget Gilbride is a litigator in Vancouver specializing in Indigenous, environmental and public law.
 Bridget assists large energy and mining companies seeking major project approvals ranging from advice and representation in environmental assessments, permitting and consultation processes, to representing them in regulatory hearings, judicial reviews, injunctions and other litigation.
 Bridget has appeared before all levels of court in British Columbia and the Federal Court, and has appeared...